Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 An oceanfront living room at Hotel del Coronado's Shore House

-This is an oceanfront villa.
+This is an oceanfront villa view that directly faces the ocean.

 • Oceanfront / Panoramic Ocean View: This is the only category that reliably delivers a full, direct Pacific Ocean view.